 According to the needs, the Aton storage converter will work as:

 a grid connected inverter from a storage system (lead-acid, NiCd, Li-Ion, NaNiCl2);

 an off-grid inverter from a storage system (lead-acid, NiCd, Li-Ion, NaNiCl2) to supply loads during a blackout (the so-called “UPS mode”);

 a Power Factor Correction (PFC) charger from mains to recharge the storage system (lead-acid, NiCd, Li-Ion, NaNiCl2).

-The Aton series of storage bi-directional converters represents the state-of-the-art in quality and technology, accumulated by LAYER ELECTRONICS in 50 years of experience in the field of the stabilization and static conversion of the energy.
+The Aton series of storage bi-directional converters represents the state-of-the-art in quality and technology, accumulated by LAYER ELECTRONICS in more than 50 years of experience in the field of the stabilization and static conversion of the energy.

 An industrial UPS is an electronic converter used to provide power backup to a load during a power breakdown.
 These UPS systems provide instantaneous power backup by ensuring continuous power supply from energy stored in batteries.
 UPS systems are widely deployed for continuous power supply in various industries such as Oil & Gas, Hospitals, Airports, Chemical, and Food Processing industries.

 The analysts forecast the Global Industrial UPS market will grow at a CAGR of 5.55 percent over the period 2013-2018.
 The Global Industrial UPS market is expected to grow at a steady rate during the forecast period because major players in the industry are trying to increase their market share through inorganic growth.
 Hence, to access the untapped markets worldwide, a number of mergers and acquisitions and strategic alliances are expected to take place in the UPS market during the forecast period.
 Many large vendors and emerging contenders in the market are employing the mergers and acquisitions strategy to enhance their market presence.